Ketevan of Kakheti (1648–1719)

 Ketevan (ქეთევანი; 1648 – 16 April 1719) was a princess (batonishvili) of the royal house of Kakheti, a kingdom in eastern Georgia.
-She was a daughter of Prince David of Kakheti and, by virtue of her marriages to Bagrat IV and Archil, a queen consort of Imereti, a kingdom in western Georgia (1660–1661, 1678–1679, 1690–1691, 1695–1696, and 1698), and of Kakheti (1668–75).
+She was a daughter of Prince David of Kakheti and, by virtue of her marriages to Bagrat IV and Archil II, a queen consort of Imereti, a kingdom in western Georgia (1660–1661, 1678–1679, 1690–1691, 1695–1696, and 1698), and of Kakheti (1668–1675).
 In 1684 she accompanied her husband Archil in exile in Russia, where she was known as Tsaritsa Catherine of Imereti (Екатерина Давыдовна Имеретинская, Ekaterina Davydovna Imeretinskaya).
 She died in Moscow at the age of 71.

 Early life and first marriage

-Ketevan was a daughter of Crown Prince David of Kakheti and his wife, Elene Diasamidze.
+Ketevan was a daughter of Prince David of Kakheti and his wife, Helen Diasamidze.
 She was a granddaughter of King Teimuraz I of Kakheti on her father's side and grandniece of the catholicos of the Georgian Orthodox Church Eudemus I on her mother's side.
 Her father was killed in a battle with the Persians and their loyal Georgian nobles the same year she was born.
 Ketevan was reared by her aunt, Darejan, a consort of King Alexander III of Imereti.
 After Alexander's death on 1 March 1660, Darejan made all efforts to bring his heir and her step-son Bagrat V under her influence, marrying him to her niece Ketevan three days after Alexander's funeral.
 With Darejan unwilling to give up power, the tensions rose in the royal family.
 The queen dowager persuaded Bagrat to divorce Ketevan and suggested to the king that he should now marry her.
 As Bagrat rejected the offer, he was captured and blinded on Darejan's order.
 Darejan then married a local nobleman, Vakhtang Tchuchunaishvili, and made him king.
 The coup inaugurated nearly a century of anarchy in Imereti, which left the country in ruins.

 Second and third marriages

-After her divorce from Bagrat, Ketevan was married to Prince Gogoberidze.
-In 1661, Darejan, beleaguered by enemies from all sides, appealed to Vakhtang V of Kartli for help, offering her niece Ketevan for Vakhtang V's son Archil, and her throne to Vakhtang himself.
-The deal did not materialize and Darejan, her husband Vakhtang, and Ketevan found themselves in captivity of the Ottoman pasha of Akhaltsikhe in Oltu.
+In 1661, Darejan, beleaguered by enemies from all sides, appealed to Vakhtang V, King of Kartli, for help, offering her niece Ketevan for Vakhtang V's son Archil, and her throne to Vakhtang himself.
+The deal did not materialize and Darejan, her husband Vakhtang, and Ketevan found themselves in captivity of the Ottoman pasha of Childir in Oltu.
 When in 1663 Archil, son of Vakhtang V, was deposed in Imereti and sent to Persia for confirmation as king of Kakheti, he decided to marry Ketevan in order to assert his claim to Imereti.
 Vakhtang V paid 20,000 silver kuruş to ransom Ketevan from the pasha.
 Archil, then king of Kakheti, wed Ketavan in Tbilisi on 22 March 1668.
 In 1675, Archil, at odds with the Persian grand vizier Shaykh Ali Khan Zanganeh, left Kakheti and launched a series of attempts to establish himself in Imereti.
 By 1699, Archil gave up all hopes of reclaiming Imereti and finally settled down in Russia, whose government had first granted him and his family asylum in 1686.